joshuaji03/final_essay/README.md

 - System notifications to proactivity report information
 - Configurable user preference settings provide the best experiences when using the application
 - System administrators not required to set and manage personal preferences

+How it works:
+Based on who you are, run through all the different layers within the given database to present users with what imagery layers are available